ni/automotive-camera-module-reference/docs/reference/gettingstartedexample/gse-debug-guide.md

 ### How to debug image display that does not show images or has a low frame rate
 Images will not be displayed or will be displayed with a low frame rate when the system does not have the bandwidth to keep up with the images coming from the FPGA.

-TODO: Refer to /gse-acq-common.md#reducing-system-bandwidth-usage to reduce the bandwidth display is using.
+Refer to [Reducing system bandwidth usage](../../gse-gen-common.md#reducing-system-bandwidth-usage) to reduce the bandwidth display is using.

 ### How to debug issues with generation not starting
 If generation never starts, the first thing to check is the generation start thresholds configured in the Host\Gen\API\Configure Serial Output Channels.vi.